wekeo/eocanvas/docs/source/index.rst

 Welcome to WEkEO EO Canvas documentation!
 =================================================================

-This package provides a fully compliant Python 3 client that can be used to interact with the **WEkEO Serverless Functions API**.
+EO Canvas provides a fully compliant Python 3 client that can be used to interact with the **WEkEO Serverless Functions API**.

-HDA is a RESTful interface allowing users to search and download WEkEO datasets.
+WEkEO Serverless Functions service exposes a RESTful interface allowing users to remotely execute ESA Snap or EUMETSAT Datatailor processing.

-Documentation about its usage can be found at `WEkEO website <https://www.wekeo.eu/docs/data-access>`_.

 Check out the :doc:`usage </usage>` section for further information, including how to :doc:`install </installation>` the project.

+A Jupyter Notebook is available in the `demo` directory, showing many of the available functionalities.

 Requirements
 ------------